EdJoPaTo/website-stalker-example/com/hetzner/storage-storage-share.md

 You can rest assured that your data is safe.
 Hetzner's RAID-based storage backend and our cluster network of databases make the probability of failure very low.
 In addition, Hetzner's system automatically makes backups of the database and storage backend several times every day.

-### Collaborative ###
+### Sharing ###

-You can use our Storage Shares with an unlimited number of users, and put them together into user groups.
-It's easy to edit documents together with other users, to share documents with your team, or to move documents to other Storage Share or Nextcloud instances.
+Use Storage Share with an unlimited number of users and summarise them in user groups.
+Easily share documents within the team or with other Storage Share or Nextcloud instances.

 ### Flexible access ###